keeganwitt/docker-gradle/README.md

 ## Instructions for a new Gradle release

 1. Change `ENV GRADLE_VERSION` in all Dockerfiles to new version number.
-1. Download the binary zip.
-1. Run `sha256sum` on the above zip and change the `ARG GRADLE_DOWNLOAD_SHA256` in all Dockerfiles to new sha.
 1. Update _.travis.yml_.
 1. Update [official-images](https://github.com/docker-library/official-images) (and [docs](https://github.com/docker-library/docs) if appropriate).